 Repairing a Damp-Proof Course

 When faced with a compromised damp-proof course, swift action is essential to safeguard your home from damp-related issues.
-Repairing a damaged damp-proof course is a meticulous process that involves professional assessment and tailored solutions.
+Repairing a damaged DPC is a meticulous process that involves professional assessment and tailored solutions.

-- Diagnosing the problem: The experienced survey professional will carefully diagnose the issue to determine whether the damp-proof course is broken or missing.
+- Diagnosing the problem: The surveyor will carefully diagnose the issue to determine whether the moisture barrier is broken or missing.

 Understanding the Cost